Last Updated: June 24, 2026

 Concentraid is a drug marketed by Ferring and is included in one NDA.

 The generic ingredient in CONCENTRAID is desmopressin acetate.
 There are twenty drug master file entries for this compound.
-Twenty-five suppliers are listed for this compound.
+Twenty-seven suppliers are listed for this compound.
 Additional details are available on the desmopressin acetate profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Concentraid